radimspetlik/hr-cnn/README.md

 [INFO]Pearson's correlation-whole = nan
 [INFO]Pearson's correlation-whole significance = nan
 ```
-*WARNING* - the computations are very GPU memory demanding.
+*WARNING* - the computations are very GPU memory-demanding.
 Running the test script requires at least 12GB of GPU memory.
 If you don't have enough memory, try changing the `batch_size` variable in the `test.py` script.
-	1. _training_

 ## bob.rppg.base